-EBA considers that different schemes for certification and traceability of renewable gases such as biomethane have to be made more practical.
+EBA considers that different schemes for certification and traceability of renewable gases such as biomethane (focus of this position) have to be made more practical.
 Notably the instrument of GOs should be enhanced and its role should evolve beyond its current, limited function foreseen in RED II.
 This might require some legislative changes on EU level, notably articles 19, 29 and 30 of RED II.
-The revision of GOs should facilitate cross-border trade of biomethane, their recognition under different policy instruments, thereby avoiding double counting.
+The revision of GOs should facilitate (cross-border) trade of biomethane, their recognition under different policy instruments, thereby avoiding double counting.